giorbismiguel/giorbismiguel/README.md

 ### About me

 First of all, I love writing code.
-Ever since I wrote my first C ++ program and manipulated it to produce the desired result, I have been obsessed with the idea of ​​using software to solve practical problems.
+I wrote my first C ++ program and manipulated it to produce the desired result, I have been obsessed with using software to solve practical problems.
 Software engineering is an endless puzzle that I am passionately committed to solving.
 I believe in the power of programming to transform and improve the lives of people around the world.

-For my first professional contract, I had the opportunity to implement a CRM .
-My second contract consisted of architecture an existing business model using the best tools and the best performance at that time.
+For my first professional contract, I had the opportunity to implement a CRM.
+My second contract consisted of the architecture of an existing business model using the best tools and performance.
 This contract quickly turned into a full-time offer and since then I have been expanding my role as a software engineer.

-Today, I am a senior engineer at [Agile Dream Teams](https://www.linkedin.com/company/agiledreamteam/mycompany/verification/).
+Today, I am a mobile developer as a senior engineer at [Agile Dream Teams](https://www.linkedin.com/company/agiledreamteam/mycompany/verification/).

-Even when I leave the office, I usually continue to write code at home.
-Most recently.
+Even when I finish my job, I usually write code, read, learn, and practice.

-Skills/Interests: HTML, CSS, MUI, Cypress, Jest, Storybook, TDD, React, NextJs, Typescript, NestJs, Laravel, Flutter, Git, GitLab, GitHub, SQL, TDD, CI/CD, Docker
+Skills/Interests: HTML, CSS, Javascript, Typescript, React, NextJs, React Native, Flutter, IOS, Kotlin, Cypress, Playwright, Jest, Maestro, Storybook, TDD, NestJs, Laravel, AWS, Git, Github, CI/CD, Docker.

 <br />